meharjot0710/Quizee-Online-exam-System/README.md

 # Quizee-Online-exam-System

-This is a project made by Meharjot Singh
+This is a project made by Meharjot Singh.
-Currently studying in Chitkara University
-Persueing degree in CSE
+Currently studying in Chitkara University pursuing degree in CSE

 This project is made using c++